ufo-github/ponyfoo/README.md

 ## Where do we go from here? ##

 Right now, I'm writing this post on _[**Notepad++**](http://notepad-plus-plus.org/)_ and I haven't even begun working on the blog application.
-Even though I've already allocated a public GitHub repository to the task, and I'm calling the project [**NBrut**](https://github.com/bevacqua/NBrut "GitHub repository").
+Even though I've already allocated a public GitHub repository to the task, and I'm code-naming the project [**NBrut**](https://github.com/bevacqua/NBrut "GitHub repository").

-Since I want _leanness_ to be a defining characteristic of how I face **NBrut**, I'm using this post as a way to _force myself_ into being able to go live as soon as I'm able to.
+Since I want _leanness_ to be a defining characteristic of how I face **Code Rant**, I'm using this post as a way to _force myself_ into being able to go live as soon as I'm able to.
 In order to do that, I have to start by working on implementing _Markdown_, since it's probably the part of the application I'm most comfortable coding.
 I'll figure out how to solve the rest as I go along.